polodev/datawookie/content/blog/2018-04-12-workshop-web-scraping-cape-town.md

 		<th>Who</th>
 		<td>-</td>
 		<td>
-			Andrew Collier (Exegetic)<br>
+			Andrew Collier<br>
-			Hanjo Odendaal (???)
+			Hanjo Odendaal
 		</td>
 	</tr>
 </table>

 There are just 20 seats available.
 A discount is available for groups of 4 or more attendees from a single organisation.

-Register here: <a href="">LINK-TBD-LINK-TBD-LINK-TBD</a>
+Register <a href="https://www.quicket.co.za/events/44467-web-scraping-with-r/">here</a>.

-Email <a href="mailto:training@exegetic.biz">training@exegetic.biz</a> if you have any questions about the workshop.
+Email <a href="mailto:training@exegetic.biz?subject=Web Scraping Workshop (Cape Town) 14-15 June 2018">training@exegetic.biz</a> if you have any questions about the workshop.

 ## Programme